PGorvitzSH/JavaScript/Week1/REVIEW.md

 ## Numbers

-All numbers in JavaScript are considered numbers with or without decimal
+All numbers in JavaScript are considered numbers with or without decimal -- briefly mentioned

 ```js
 let quux = 42;